AdobeDocs/commerce-cloud-tools/src/pages/docker/configure/manage-database.md

 1. Place the resulting SQL file into the `.docker/mysql/docker-entrypoint-initdb.d` folder.

    The `ece-tools` package imports and processes the SQL file the next time you build and start the Docker environment using the `docker-compose up` command.
 When you build, you must add the `--with-entrypoint` option to the `ece-docker build:compose` command.
 This option configures the directories for the imported database.
-See [Service configuration options][].
+See [Service configuration options](../containers/index.md#service-configuration-options).

 <InlineAlert variant="help" slots="text"/>